collective-soundworks/collective-soundworks.github.io/tutorials/plugin-sync.md

 ![sync-process](../assets/tutorials/plugin-sync/sync-process.png)

 More precisely at each iteration:
 1. The client takes its current time (_t<sub>ping</sub>_),
 2. The client sends a message to the server which takes its time tag at message reception (_T<sub>ping</sub>_)
 3. Then, the server sends back a time tagged message to the client (_T<sub>pong</sub>_)
 4. The client takes its local time (_t<sub>pong</sub>_) at reception of the message from the server.

 ![ping-pong](../assets/tutorials/plugin-sync/ping-pong.png)

-Hence if we consider that the travel time of the ping / pong messages are the same, we can compute the _offset_ between the 2 clocks as the following:
+Hence if we assume that the travel duration of the _ping_ and _pong_ messages are equal, we can compute the _offset_ between the 2 clocks as the following:
 - T<sub>reference</sub> = (T<sub>pong</sub> - T<sub>ping</sub>) / 2
 - t<sub>local</sub> = (t<sub>pong</sub> - t<sub>ping</sub>) / 2
 - offset = t<sub>local</sub> - T<sub>reference</sub>

 From this point, it is then possible for all clients of our network to calculate a local estimation of the server clock.
-With such information, it is therefore possible for our clients to schedule audio or musical events in the same inferred time reference, while scheduling the actual audio synthesis in their own local audio time.
+With such information, it therefore become possible for our clients to schedule audio or musical events in the same inferred time reference, while scheduling the actual audio synthesis in their own local audio time.

 While this explanation is indeed simplified, we hope it gives you some intuition on the logic behind the synchronization process between different nodes on a network.